vineshgvk/PII-Data/README.md

 - **model_performance_check.py**:  This script assesses the effectiveness of a machine learning model by retrieving key metrics such as precision, recall, and F1 score from a prior inference task.
 The results are obtained through XCom from the task labeled 'inference'.
 Based on these metrics, the script decides whether the model requires retraining—triggering retraining if recall is below 0.9 and F1 score is under 0.8.
 It then **prints** these metrics to the console for immediate observation and **pushes** the retraining decision back to XCom for use in subsequent tasks, ensuring that the workflow dynamically adapts to maintain high model performance.

 # Model Retraining

+Regular model retraining is crucial for maintaining accuracy and relevance by updating models with evolving data patterns, preventing degradation and addressing concept drifts.
+To address this, our Model Retraining process employs a set of scripts that continuously evaluate, validate, and refine model performance over time.

 - **Train.py**: This script is used for Model Training.
 It designed to train a token classification model using a DistilBERT-based architecture.
 It fine-tunes the model on labeled data, logs training metrics to TensorBoard, and saves the best-performing model based on F1 score.
 The training parameters are tuned using a grid search approach, and the script also includes functionality for evaluating the trained model on test data and logging the evaluation metrics.

 - **predict.py**: This script manages the tokenization and prediction process using a pretrained model, calculating precision, recall, and F1 scores for each label.
 It logs these metrics to MLflow, which tracks and saves the run data for analysis.
 Additionally, it generates a confusion matrix that is saved for visual analysis.
 All processed data and results, including tokenized datasets and evaluation metrics, are systematically stored under the `dags/processed/` directory, making them readily accessible for detailed analysis and model validation.